JAntonioRosales/CE888---Data-Science-Project/project/code/README.md

 Each notebook contains two main sections:

-1. Task 1
+#### Task 1

 1. Description

 This bit will explain the purpose of the dataset, the list of features it contains, and where the dataset comes from (the Kaggle links are provided inside the notebook, but you can also find the datasets and links in the previous folder ;) ~/project/datasets).

 2. Data exploration and visualization

 This part deals with the loading and preprocessing of the data; i.e., encoding the label, encoding categorical values, dropping useless features and missing values, plotting feature histograms and target distributions, etc.

 3. Surrogates and splitting

 This last part creates the imbalanced surrogates for each dataset and splits them into training and testing.

+#### Task 2